 I’ve only got a few more days of baking until my baby arrives!
 And since I cleaned my baking corner this weekend, I realized I have a TON of half used bags of chips, pretzels and M&M’s to use up before they go bad!
 So today, I decided to make some cookies… Cowboy Cookies!
+These are a great cookie to make when you need to use up some food that’s about to go bad.
+Plus, they’re delicious!

 I’ve often wondered though… what exactly goes into a Cowboy Cookie?
 I did a little digging online and couldn’t really find a solid history of the cookie.
 I’ve seen them made with everything from nuts and coconut to oats and raisins and of course… chocolate!
 I kinda always thought of these cookies as a “whatever you’ve got left in your kitchen” type of cookie.
 So, that’s what I’m going with today.